unm-historiography/metahistory/essays/thematic/story-and-history.md

 Historians often look to the media of the past for source details.
 Today’s Metahistorical pursuits have a responsibility to present the facts in a way that will provide clarity to the audience while remaining factual and balanced.
 Thereby, we hope, providing clarity to continue for the historians in years to come.
 One place suitable for a narrative approach to historical studies is the newspaper.
 Historians often depend on the reporters of the past to provide detail and source material.
 Yet this same source is ripe for narrative distortion.

+---
+Stories told of events, and people change the collective memory of societies to become History
+---
 The idea of story telling brought the newspaper industry an opportunity a hundred years ago that still works for them today, the ability to go in depth into a story.
 This is the same ability meta historians have today, with even more ability to advance the story.
 We can edit and add new information far more easily than a paper could.
 Yet, the unique ability to bring narrative and character to an event to connect the audience with history remains the same.
 The responsibility is there too.
 We have more ability to remain balanced now than times before.
 Within the balance of perspectives, a more representational and factual look at history could evolve.

 In an industry that relies on source material, facts, and data to build a reputation, information is bland in the hands of the reader and servers no purpose as no connection can be made.
-Story telling in reporting allows for a better understanding of past events in a way that on meaningful for the audience of today.
+Storytelling in reporting allows for a better understanding of past events in a way that on meaningful for the audience of today.
 Should that connection be made in an accurate and meaning way, true leaning of ourselves and the past could be achieved.

 {% include figure.html